firefly-iii/docs/docs/docs/firefly-iii/faq/docker.md

 </IfModule>
 ```

-> `ProxyAddHeaders` is off to prevent Apache sending the X-Forward headers to Firefly III, otherwise the URL's it populates in the response will include the correct website, but not the correct path.
+> `ProxyAddHeaders` is off to prevent Apache sending the X-Forward headers to Firefly III, otherwise the URLs it populates in the response will include the correct website, but not the correct path.

 > Unsetting the `Accept-Encoding` header ensures that the response from Firefly III is not compressed, otherwise the `Substitute` directive won't work.

 > `ProxyPass` and `ProxyPassReverse` act as you would expect, so that Firefly III will appear under the "accounts" directory.

-> The `AddOutputFilterByType` and `Substitute` directives alter the pages returned from Firefly III, replacing the localhost URL's with the website's URL.
+> The `AddOutputFilterByType` and `Substitute` directives alter the pages returned from Firefly III, replacing the localhost URLs with the website's URL.
 Replace "..." with your website address.

 Thanks to [@cartbar](https://github.com/cartbar)!

 ## I get 'permission denied' errors on the cache folder

-Some or all pages of your Firefly III show you an error that complains about not being able to write to stuff in the `/storage/cache` directory.
-Ultimately, this is caused by a permissions issue.
+This is caused by a permissions issue.
 Run the following command:

 * `docker exec -it <container> php artisan cache:clear`